Azure/Enterprise-Scale/workloads/ARO/README.md

 ## Deploy Azure Red Hat OpenShift using Azure CLI

-The following command should be deployed by the **landing zone user**, which will install the new ARO cluster into an existing landing zone VNET.
+The following command should be executed by the **landing zone user**, which will deploy the new ARO cluster into an existing landing zone VNet.
 ```shell
 # Variables for the previous section wil be required